 Choosing general-purpose machines instead of compute-optimized machines will have a negative impact on the performance of our software.
 We advise you to choose compute-optimized machines with high CPU clock speeds and reserved CPU budgets.
 This is especially important if you plan to install multiple natural language understanding services.

 To deploy Cognigy.AI on a Kubernetes cluster you will need kubectl binary installed on a Linux machine which can access the Kubernetes cluster for Cognigy.AI installation.
 Refer to the official Kubernetes documentation for details.
-Please note that the kubectl version must match the version of your Kubernetes cluster.
+Note that the kubectl version must match the version of your Kubernetes cluster.

 Helm Package Manager¶

-Our products are packaged with the Helm package manager for Kubernetes.
-Please get familiar with basic Helm operations before proceeding with installation.
+Cognigy products are packaged with the Helm package manager for Kubernetes.
+Get familiar with basic Helm operations before proceeding with installation.

 Kustomize scripts for Cognigy.AI installation are deprecated.
 We strongly recommend to use Helm Charts for all new installations.
 You can still download the depecated installation documentation for kustomize here.
 We will stop updating our kustomize files end this year (31st December 2022).